< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 * Under the "Navy Area Wide (NAW)" program, the US conducted work on a "RIM-156B / SM-3ER Block IVA" that would have ABM capability, but the program went out of control, and was canceled in late 2001.
 In 2003, the Navy awarded a contract to Raytheon to develop a follow-on to the RIM-156A under the "Extended Range Active Missile (ERAM)" program, this weapon not intended to have ABM capability.

 The resulting "RIM-174 / SM-6 Standard ERAM Block I" was fielded from 2013, complementing Block IIIB SM-2s in service.
 It looked just like the RIM-156A, but featured an active radar seeker derived from that used on the AIM-120 AMRAAM air-to-air missile -- also built by Raytheon.
 It was not fitted with an infrared seeker.
 The SM-6's ability to self-target gave it an over-the-horizon capability, with a range of up to 370 kilometers (230 miles / 200 NMI).
 It also supported the "Cooperative Engagement Capability", able to be guided by radars from vessels other than the one that launched the missile -- and ultimately, to be guided by air platforms like the Lockheed F-35 strike fighter.
-The active radar seeker is being fitted to the SM-2 Block IIIB, resulting in the "Block IIIC", for introduction after 2022.

-The MRC system, named "Typhon" -- of course, no particular relation to the old RIM-50 Typhon -- will be able to hit surface targets somewhere in the 500 to 1,800 kilometer (310 to 1,120 mile) range, with both the SM-6 and the Tomahawk cruise missile being launched by the system.
+The MRC system, named "Typhon" -- of course, no particular relation to the old RIM-50 Typhon -- can hit surface targets somewhere in the 500 to 1,800 kilometer (310 to 1,120 mile) range, with both the SM-6 and the Tomahawk cruise missile being launched by the system.
 The MRC system includes transporter / erectors / launchers (TEL), missiles, a battery operations center, and support vehicles.
 The TELs carry a quadruple launcher based on the Mark 41 VLS, raising it to the vertical position for launch.

 * In the meantime, alongside the NAW program, as mentioned earlier the Navy was conducting a "Navy Theater Wide (NTW)" program, towards a specifically-designed ABM weapon.
 The result was the "SM-3", with testing of the developmental "RIM-161A / SM-3 Block I" begun in 2001.
 The SM-3 also looked much like the SM-156A, but it had a fast-burn / high-acceleration booster stage, and was actually a three-stage weapon -- with an HTK upper stage, the "Lightweight Endo-Atmospheric Projectile (LEAP)".
 The HTK vehicle was intended for "endo-atmospheric intercept", meaning it could hit targets in near-space.
-The SM-3 used a Global Positions System satellite receiver and inertial navigation system for midcourse guidance.
+The SM-3 used a Global Positioning System satellite receiver and inertial navigation system for midcourse guidance.

 SM-3 launch